 Roxbury's Recycling/Trash Initiative

-Beginning July 1st, the Roxbury Township Public Schools has teamed up with Morris County Municipal Utilities Authority for our trash and recycling removal.
-As part of that new contract and with our eye on sustainability, the Roxbury Schools wanted to provide information on items that are recyclable and which are trash.
+A few years ago, the Roxbury Township Public Schools teamed up with Morris County Municipal Utilities Authority for our trash and recycling removal.
+As part of this contract and with our eye on sustainability, the Roxbury Schools wanted to provide information on items that are recyclable and which are trash.

 Roxbury's recycling collection is "dual" stream.
 This means that paper/cardboard is kept separate from the bottles/cans.
 Two bins are needed to collect our recyclables at home and at school!

-Now with the new hauler, we're going to work even harder starting September 2018 to recycle properly.
-Students and staff will see increased signage in their schools, classrooms, and cafeterias along with specifically marked trash and recycling bins in their classrooms.
-Classrooms will have paper recycling bins to collect just that along with cardboard.
+With the MUA, we will continue to work even harder to recycle properly.
+Students and staff see increased signage in their schools, classrooms, and cafeterias along with specifically marked trash and recycling bins in their classrooms.
+Classrooms have paper recycling bins to collect just that along with cardboard.
 Recyclable bottles and cans will be recycled in designated locations around the school like the gymnasiums and cafeteria.

 We ask our families and community to help teach our children the proper ways to recycle to keep our school and community green!